What do you need to know about oil changes?

 The standard 3,000 mile parameter between oil changes is a thing of the past.
 However, changing the oil at the correct time is still one of the most important aspects of keeping your vehicle in good working order.
-As advancements in oil-based technologies continue to change the manner in which oil life is expended and measured, consumers have been left asking, “How often do I really need to change my oil?”
-Unfortunately, there’s no single correct answer.
+As advancements in oil-based technologies continue to change the manner in which oil life is expended and measured, consumers have been left asking, “How often do I really need an oil change?”
+Unfortunately, there’s no single correct answer, but CarAdvise can help you manage questions like this and more with features like our maintenance reminders.
+Learn more and sign up for CarAdvise today!
 But we can break down a few different situations that should shed some light on the best course of action for you and your vehicle.

 When your vehicle is still under manufacturer warranty, your options are a bit limited.
 The most important aspect of under-warranty oil maintenance is ensuring that oil type, filter type, and mileage intervals are adhered to based upon the warranty guidelines.
 If this is not the case, there’s a possibility the warranty will be voided.

 If the vehicle were to have a lubrication-related failure that results in major engine repairs being needed, all manufactures will require a comprehensive maintenance record prior to approving the repairs.
 Be sure to keep all invoices from shops, as without these it’ll be very difficult to prove that you’ve properly maintained the vehicle.
 Using a platform like CarAdvise will keep all of those records for you electronically right in their platform, so you don’t have to worry about that.